band/bandstands/Zeitgeist notes.md

 2024-10-06: with all that is going on in the world, this post from a few years ago, seems appropriate for today: [[2021-07-02 not angry enough]]

+2025-01-26: improving the scientific imaginary: [[David Byrne - The world is a song]]